thekubebuddy/bashScraps/README.md

 ```

-Allowing access from other machines/ip too
+Allowing the db access from other machines/ip too through creating a user
 ```
 # change the bind address in mysql.conf file: